mwek/psflip/README.md

 `psfilp` is built on top of [tableflip](https://github.com/cloudflare/tableflip), and supports the following requirements:

-* No old code keeps running after a successful upgrade -- old `psflip` terminates the child process.
+* No old code keeps running after a successful upgrade -- old `psflip` gracefully terminates the child process.
-* The new process has a grace period for performing initialization -- it must pass a healthcheck before considered "healthy".
+* The new process has a grace period for performing initialization, and must pass a healthcheck before considered healthy.
-* When upgrading, crashing during initialization is OK -- the old process will never be killed unless the new process.
+* When upgrading, crashing during initialization is OK, either on `psflip` side, or on child process side.
+The old process will never be killed unless the new process is considered healthy.
 * Only a single upgrade is ever run in parallel.
 * `psflip` can be upgraded with zero-downtime -- replace the `psflip` binary with a new version and follow the upgrade process.
 * Child configuration can be updated with zero-downtime -- change the config file and follow the upgrade process.